 General and administrative expense remained consistent for the year ended December 31, 2023 over the prior comparable period.
-The \$0.1 million increase is primarily due to increases in the following: \$4.5 million in bad debt expense, \$1.7 million in professional fees, severance and insurance costs, \$1.3 million in computer related equipment costs, partially offset by a decrease in non-income related tax expenses of \$7.4 million.
+The increase is primarily due to increases in the following: \$4.5 million in bad debt expense, \$1.7 million in professional fees and \$1.3 million in computer-related equipment costs, partially offset by a decrease in non-income related tax expenses of \$7.4 million.